Godzilla, King of the Monsters!: Plot

 Emiko goes to Serizawa's home to break off her arranged engagement with him because she is actually in love with Hideo Ogata, a salvage ship captain.
 Dr. Serizawa, however, gives her a demonstration of his secret project, which horrifies her.
 She is sworn to secrecy and unable to bring herself to break off the engagement.
 Godzilla surfaces from Tokyo Bay, unharmed by the depth charges, and attacks the city, destroying a train before returning to the bay.
 The next morning, the Japan Self-Defense Forces (JSDF) supercharges the tall electrical towers along Tokyo's coast to repel the monster.

 Godzilla resurfaces that night and breaks through the electrical towers and JSDF defense line using his atomic heat breath.
 Martin documents Godzilla's rampage via tape recorder and is injured during the attack.
 Godzilla returns to the sea and the flashback ends.
 Martin wakes up in the hospital with Emiko and Ogata.
 Horrified by the destruction, Emiko reveals to them the existence of Dr. Serizawa's Oxygen Destroyer, which disintegrates oxygen atoms in saltwater and causes all marine organisms to die of acidic asphyxiation.
 Emiko and Ogata go to Dr. Serizawa to convince him to use his powerful weapon on Godzilla, but he initially refuses.
-After watching a television broadcast showing the nation's continuing plight, Serizawa finally gives in to their pleas.
+After watching a television broadcast showing the nation's continuing plight, Serizawa finally gives in to their pleas, then burns his notes and papers on the formula.

 A ship takes Ogata, Serizawa, Yamane, Martin, and Emiko out to the deepest part of Tokyo Bay.
 In hardhat diving suits, Ogata and Serizawa are lowered down by lifelines near Godzilla to plant the weapon.
 Ogata is pulled up, but Serizawa delays his ascent and activates the device.
 He radios the surface of its success and wishes Emiko and Ogata happiness together.
 Serizawa cuts his lifelines, taking the secret of his invention to the grave.
 Godzilla succumbs to the Oxygen Destroyer, which dissolves its body and bones.
 All aboard the ship mourn the loss of Dr. Serizawa.
 Martin reflects that the world can "live again" due to Serizawa's ultimate sacrifice.